stjudecloud/docs/docs/overview.md

 * Explore St. Jude datasets through interactive visualizations that we have packaged for the community.
 For example, visit [PeCan](https://pecan.stjude.cloud) to visually investigate pediatric cancer mutation data.
 * Create manuscript quaility figures with *your* data for use in publications or to host on your website with [ProteinPaint](https://pecan.stjude.cloud/proteinpaint/TP53) or [GenomePaint](https://genomepaint.stjude.cloud/).
 See the [ProteinPaint](./guides/portals/pecan.md#proteinpaint) and [GenomePaint](./guides/portals/genome-paint.md) doc pages for help.

+!!! note
+    Please note that while it is free to recieve and store our data in St. Jude Cloud, there are [compute and storage fees associated with working in the cloud as well as egress fees for downloading our data](faq.md#will-i-be-charged-for-using-st-jude-cloud).

 ## Datasets

 The following projects currently distribute their data through St. Jude Cloud.
 Click [here](./glossary.md#data-access-unit) for more information about the projects listed below.